paritytech/polkadot/roadmap/implementors-guide/src/types/overseer-protocol.md

 ## Candidate Selection Message

-These messages are sent from the overseer to the [Candidate Selection subsystem](../node/backing/candidate-selection.html) when new parablocks are available for validation.
+These messages are sent to the [Candidate Selection subsystem](../node/backing/candidate-selection.html) as a means of providing feedback on its outputs.

 ```rust
 enum CandidateSelectionMessage {